 Activity Lead and key collaborators Desired outcome by 2027 Status Priority progress update Next steps 4.1.
-Implement AMR activities as identified in the One Health AMR Master Action Plan and Australia's Animal Sector Antimicrobial Resistance Action Plan 2022 to 2027 Governments, industries and other relevant stakeholders undertake coordinated and effective actions to mitigate the risks of antimicrobial resistance (AMR) Governments, industries and other relevant stakeholders undertake coordinated and effective actions to mitigate the risks of AMR In progress (projects 44, 53) Completed (project 13, 24) Australia's Animal Sector Antimicrobial Resistance Action Plan 2023 to 2028 (project 44): The Action Plan was published September 2023, launched via a webinar in October 2023 and implementation has commenced.
-In September 2024, AHC established an AMR Task Group to identify national priority activities in the Action Plan that require government leadership and to consider how to best provide future leadership for those activities.
-New South Wales (NSW) and Victoria (Vic) will co-chair the AMR Task Group and will operate for an initial period of 12 months.
-Defining 'appropriateness of antimicrobial use' framework for the Australian animal sector (project 53): An antimicrobial stewardship (AMS) assessment framework will be developed for use by companies to identify areas for improvement.
-This follows on from a previous CSIRO project "Quantifying antimicrobial usage (AMU) in Australian companion and production animals" as it will define quantitative and/or qualitative indicators that can be used to provide context for AMU data, and highlight gaps in antimicrobial stewardship that impact all Australian-specific animal health contexts.
-The draft framework has been completed and is in the process of being published.
-A framework for the wildlife sector is being finalised as a sector-level action plan with discussions on expansion to include the zoo and aquariums sectors.
-Negotiations with each industry are ongoing as to the process and resourcing required for adaptation and completion of a national level AMS assessment.
+Implement AMR activities as identified in the One Health AMR Master Action Plan and Australia's Animal Sector Antimicrobial Resistance Action Plan 2022 to 2027 Governments, industries and other relevant stakeholders undertake coordinated and effective actions to mitigate the risks of AMR Governments, industries and other relevant stakeholders undertake coordinated and effective actions to mitigate the risks of AMR In progress (projects 44, 53) Completed (project 13, 24) Australia's Animal Sector Antimicrobial Resistance Action Plan 2023 to 2028 (project 44): The Action Plan was published September 2023, launched via a webinar in October 2023 and implementation has commenced.
+In September 2024, AHC established an AMR Task Group.
+Following endorsement of the AMR Task Group's terms of reference, the group held its first meeting.
+The Task Group identified three key deliverables for the first 12 months of operation: (i) a national AMR communications plan for the animal sector; (ii) policy recommendations for national animal health AMR surveillance and (iii) recommendations for a list of antimicrobials to be prohibited for use in animals.
+Project 53: The project is now focused on developing methodology for using the framework as the basis for conducting a national-level assessment to identify areas requiring support across all sectors.
+The outcomes of this assessment will inform recommended updates to the Australian Animal AMR Action Plan.
+Defining an antimicrobial assessment framework for the Australian animal sector (project 53): The 'Animal Antimicrobial Stewardship (AMS) Assessment Framework' project has successfully developed a national framework, which is in the process of being published and made publicly available.
+This framework provides a comprehensive definition of antimicrobial stewardship and has already been adapted and adopted by several companies.
+The adapted frameworks for the pig and wildlife/zoos sectors are in their final stages of development.